10 Facts About Stalking

 But why does he/she/they do this?

-Don’t fall into the trap of reflecting on this.
 You cannot answer that question, and you should never have been asked in the first place.
-You don’t know why because it is not you doing it.
 You are not a mind reader, so don’t try to be one.
 You are the victim when someone is stalking you.
 Never believe anything else.

 Thanks for reading!
 I hope what I have learned over the years can give you a better idea of what stalking can be, and if you are a victim, use it to improve your situation.
 Until next time, remember to get your facts straight and that whatever good times you have will never come back as bad times,